 Worrying is a normal part of life, such as worry before a job interview, worry over a sick loved one, worry about a school assignment or worry before giving a speech.
 However, when the worrying occurs for days on end or for more days than not, it is no longer considered normal.
-Some people find that they worry about a number of events: health (their own and/or others), safety (their own and/or others), job performance and/or security, money, relationships, and world affairs, and that they have difficulty controlling their worry.
-Furthermore, when the persistent worry is accompanied by anxiety, irritability, trouble focusing/concentrating, muscle tension, low energy and disturbed sleep, a diagnosis of Generalized Anxiety Disorder may be warranted.
+Some people find that they worry about a number of events—health (their own and/or others), safety (their own and/or others), job performance and/or security, money, relationships or world affairs—and that they also have difficulty controlling their worry.
+When this persistent worry is accompanied by anxiety, irritability, trouble focusing/concentrating, muscle tension, low energy or disturbed sleep, a diagnosis of Generalized Anxiety Disorder may be warranted.
 Often, worriers have an intolerance of uncertainty, which they cope with by trying to reduce uncertainty.
-Attempts to reduce uncertainty contribute to increase worrying.
+Attempts to reduce uncertainty can then contribute to increased worrying.

 Want to learn more?
 Email us TODAY